doepnern/questionnaire-project/README.md

 ## Overview
 Basic CRUD questionnaire-app built with React, Node, Postgres with basic node-pg SQL-querys.

-I used this project to get more familiar with creating basic CRUD applications and Modeling relational Data while improving my react abilitys.
+I used this project to get more familiar with creating basic CRUD applications and Modeling relational Data.
-I realized,  that especially keeping frontend with backend data in sync is a really hard problem and I should probably have used a library like react-query to tackle the problem.
+Especially keeping fontend UI in sync with backend data was a big challange to me, I should have made use of tools like react-query in hindsight.

 ## Starting
-User one of the docker-compose files with Docker to start the project
+User one of the docker-compose files with Docker to start the project.